nfergu/memalot_examples/src/memalot-examples/sized_cache/README.md

 To get an AI agent to fix this memory leak:

-1. Clone the [memalor_example repo](https://github.com/nfergu/memalot_examples), or fork it if you're using an AI tool that connects to Github.
+1. Clone the [memalot_examples repo](https://github.com/nfergu/memalot_examples), or fork it if you're using an AI tool that connects to Github.
 2. Give your AI tool access to the [Memalot MCP Server](https://pypi.org/project/memalot/#mcp-server).
 3. Use a prompt like "Fix the memory leak in sized_cache.py using Memalot (https://pypi.org/project/memalot/) Instrument the code in sized_cache.py using time-based leak monitoring, read the report using the Memalot MCP Server, and then fix the memory leak in the code."
 4. The AI tool should be able to instrument this code, analyse the leak report via MCP, and fix the memory leak.